kubernetes-hy/kubernetes-hy.github.io/data/part-5/1-kubernetes-internals.md

   replicaset.apps/stackdriver-metadata-agent-cluster-level-7bd5ddd849   0         0         0       5h42m
 ```

-To get a complete picture of how each part communicates with each other "[what happens when k8s](https://github.com/jamiehannaford/what-happens-when-k8s)" explores what happens when you do `kubectl run nginx --image=nginx --replicas=3` shedding some more light on the magic that happens behind the scenes.
+To get a complete picture of how each part communicates with each other, read the article [what happens when k8s](https://github.com/jamiehannaford/what-happens-when-k8s) which explores what happens when you do `kubectl run nginx --image=nginx --replicas=3` shedding some more light on the magic that happens behind the scenes.

 ## Self-healing ##

-Back in part 1 we talked a little about the "self-healing" nature of Kubernetes and how pods can be deleted and they're automatically recreated.
+Back in [part 1](/part-1), we talked a little about the "self-healing" nature of Kubernetes and how pods can be deleted and they're automatically recreated.

 Let's see what happens if we delete a node that has a pod in it.
 Let's first deploy the pod, a web application with ingress from part 1, confirm that it's running and then see which pod has it running.